 If you’re in search of your next product manager role, the first step is to create an outstanding CV which impresses recruiters and lands you interviews.

-I've put together this comprehensive guide which will take you through, step-by-step, how to create your own impactful CV.
+This comprehensive guide (including 2 product manager CV examples) will show you how to create your own impactful CV.

-Good product managers are highly sought-after, and if you follow this guide, there's no reason why you won't be the pick of the bunch.
+Good product managers are highly sought-after, and if you follow this guide, you should find yourself in high-demand.

 - Structuring and formatting your CV